Short black opera team

 Deborah Cheetham, Yorta Yorta woman, soprano, composer and educator has been a leader in the Australian arts landscape for more than 25 years.

 In the 2014 Queen’s Birthday Honours List, Deborah was appointed as an Officer of the Order of Australia (AO), for distinguished service to the performing arts as an opera singer, composer and artistic director, to the development of Indigenous artists, and to innovation in performance.

-Toni has worked as an accompanist in Melbourne for the past 20 years, performing with professional singers an instrumentalists.
-After completing her undergraduate studies in Western Australi, Toni studied at the Liszt Academy in Budapest.
+Toni has worked as an accompanist in Melbourne for the past 25 years, performing with professional singers and instrumentalists.
+After completing her undergraduate studies in Western Australia, Toni studied at the Liszt Academy in Budapest.

 In 2011 Toni accepted the position of Company Manager for Short Black Opera and continues with her role as company vocal coach.

 Jessica Hitchcock first joined Short Black Opera as a Developing Artist in 2009.
 After creating the role of Young Alice in Deborah Cheetham’s Pecan Summer, Jessica has reprised this role in Melbourne, Perth, Adelaide and at the Sydney Opera House.

 In 2015 Jessica joined the SBO for KIDS Regional Touring Team and has collaborated with Deborah on songs for the Dhungala Choral Connection Song Book.

 Since moving to Melbourne in 2016 Jessica has become an invaluable part of the SBO team.